solo-io/autopilot/README.md

 AutoPilot makes use of these files to (re-)generate the project skeleton, build, deploy, and manage the lifecycle of the operator via the `ap` CLI.

+The `ap` CLI is designed to manage the full lifecycle of the operator, but this can be done with standard tooling (`go`, `docker`, `kubectl`, `helm`, etc.).

 # How is it different from SDKs like Operator Framework and Kubebuilder?

 The [Operator Framework](https://github.com/operator-framework) and [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) are open-ended SDKs that take a far less opinionated approach to building Kubernetes software.

-**AutoPilot** provides a *scheduler* on top of the where users can write stateless Work functions for various states of their top-level CRD.
+**AutoPilot** provides a more opinionated control loop via a generated *scheduler* that implements the [Controller-Runtime Reconciler interface](https://github.com/kubernetes-sigs/controller-runtime/blob/master/pkg/reconcile/reconcile.go#L80), for which users write stateless Work functions for various states of their top-level CRD.
 State information is stored on the *status* of the CRD, promoting a stateless design for AutoPilot operators.

 **AutoPilot** additionally provides primitives, generated code, and helper functions for interacting with a variery of service meshes.
 While AutoPilot can be used to build operators that do not configure or monitor a mesh, much of *AutoPilot*'s design has been oriented to facilitate easy integration with popular service meshes, as well as the Service Mesh Interface (SMI).